 What's the best toothpaste for kids aged 3-6?

-As your child gets older, they should be able to spit better and the chances of them swallowing toothpaste will reduce.
-You'll also want to consider switching from a fluoride-free toothpaste for kids to one that contains fluoride.
+As your child gets older, they can spit better and the chances of them swallowing toothpaste will reduce.
+You might switch from a fluoride-free toothpaste for kids to one that contains fluoride.
 However, at this age, you should still supervise them as they brush and help them learn how to brush thoroughly.

 They might not like the minty flavors you're used to with your toothpaste, so we've included some non-mint children's toothpaste options here too.